The calendar controversies behind Easter

 In 1517, the Protestant Reformation began, further splintering the church.
 In fact, European countries that were dominated by Protestants only slowly began to adopt the Gregorian calendar in the 18th century.

 Britain and its American colonies began using the Gregorian calendar in September 1752.
-By then, the adjustment required 11 days to move to the actual equinox.
+By then, the adjustment required a full 11 days to move to the actual equinox.
 The shift also meant the birthday of Methodism’s founder John Wesley moved from June 17 to June 28 just before he turned 50.

 Greece became the last European country to adopt the Gregorian calendar for commercial purposes in 1923.